Kristine Xie

 If you develop symptoms of a respiratory illness after returning from travel, do be sure to check in with your doctor, to make sure that you get early attention.

-Those who are fit and of-age for vaccination are encouraged to do so for the collective protection of the population.
+Those who are fit and of age for vaccination are encouraged to do so for the collective protection of the population.

-If you are pregnant, on treatment for cancer, being treated for other medical conditions and/or are simply unsure if you can be vaccinated, you are advised to consult your doctor.
+If you are pregnant, on treatment for cancer, being treated for other medical conditions and/or are unsure if you can be vaccinated, you are advised to consult your doctor.

 Quitting smoking reduces the risk of chronic heart and lung disease and also reduces susceptibility to lung infections.